ergo70/jscep-basic-auth/README.md

 ## Installation

-Just put the classes into the jscep source directory alongside the original JSCEP code and compile.
+Just put the classes into the jscep source directory alongside the original code and compile.

 ## Usage